embula/alx-low_level_programming/0x00-hello_world/README.md

 ## Requirements C

 * Allowed editors: vi, vim, emacs
-* All your files will be compiled on Ubuntu 14.04 LTS using gcc 4.8.4
+* All your files will be compiled on Ubuntu 20.04 LTS using gcc, using the options -Wall -Werror -Wextra -pedantic -std=gnu89
 * All your files should end with a new line
 * A README.md file at the root of the holbertonschool-low_level_programming repo, containing a description of the repository
 * A README.md file, at the root of the folder of this project, containing a description of the project